karina6188/data-structures-and-algorithms-c-/Challenges/MergeSort/BLOG.md

 **Part 3:**

 Now that every single number in the initial array has be splited into its own array that contains only one number.
 MergeSort method then calls an ouside method called Merge.
+Merge method declares three index trackers.
+They are tracking index of left sub array, index of right sub array, and index of the final result array.
+Before the first pass, every tracker is set to be at index position 0.

+Merge method compares the two numbers at the same index position of left and right sub arrays.
+Merge method then picks the number that is smaller and adds the number into the final result array.
+Whichever the sub array that has a number being picked by the Merge method needs to increase its index tracker by 1.
+The other sub array that is not being picked does not need to change its index tracker.
+The final result array needs to increase its index tracker by 1 because a number is added and now the index needs to move to the next one so the next number comes after the pervious number and does not replace the previous number.

 ![Alt app execution capture](/Assets/code27_12.jpg)
 ![Alt app execution capture](/Assets/code27_13.jpg)